Things to Do in Sonoma County for 18-20 Year Olds

 Want to be able to enjoy wine country with a group of under-age-21 friends without the wine?
-Look no further than Sonoma County which boasts scenic coasts, majestic redwoods, and inviting towns that will make any younger crowd feel welcomed in a place so proud of their wineries.
+Look no further than Sonoma County which boasts scenic coasts, majestic redwoods, and inviting towns that will make any younger crowd feel welcomed.

-All throughout the destination are adventures to be had, meals to be eaten, and memories to be made.
-Don’t let a simple thing such as age dissuade from visiting Sonoma County and seeing all there is to offer whether it be for a group of friends, a multi-gen family reunion, or a girls’ getaway, there’s something here for everyone.
+Throughout Sonoma there are adventures to be had, meals to be eaten, and memories to be made.
+Don't let a simple thing such as age dissuade from visiting Sonoma County and seeing all there is to offer.
+Whether it be for a group of friends, a multi-gen family reunion, or a girls' getaway, there's something here for everyone.

 It's difficult to find a destination where everyone will be happy, especially in the 18-20 age group.
 And yet, Sonoma County offers a remarkable number of things to do that are perfect for anyone, whether it's canoeing down the Russian River, ziplining through the redwoods, or walking around one of the many regional parks.

 When the sun is shining beautifully, what better way is there to fully appreciate the warmth than by going out on the water?
 There are many options in Sonoma County to grant anyone's wish.
 Spring Lake Regional Park is perfect for any adventurous and fun-loving group of friends that want to experience the outdoors.
 Rent some row or paddle boats and spend time gliding over the water and enjoy the peaceful serenity all around before having a picnic or eating at the seasonal café at the swimming lagoon.

 The lake is also surrounded by hiking trails and beautiful scenery and when it gets too hot, slip into a swimsuit and dive into the three-acre swimming lagoon located next to it.
 Just remember to use sunscreen.